ChainAgnostic/namespaces/polkadot/caip10.md

 ## Rationale

-Polkadot wallets can be expressed a number of ways, but the canonical expression in polkadot development is a base58 [multiaddress][] with a human-readable prefix of one or more characters.
-The specification defining these across the entire Polkadot namespace is [SS58][]; this specification summarizes the calculation of an address as `base58encode ( concat ( <address-type>, <address>,
+Polkadot addresses can be expressed in a number of ways, but the canonical expression in Polkadot development is a Base58 [multiaddress][] with a human-readable prefix of one or more characters.
-<checksum> ) )`, where `<address-type>` is a prefix registered in the [SS58
-registry][] and where `<checksum>` options are constrained by targeted output-length.
+The specification defining these across the entire Polkadot namespace is [SS58][]; this specification summarizes the calculation of an address as `base58encode ( concat ( <address-type>, <address>, <checksum> ) )`, where `<address-type>` is a prefix registered in the [SS58 registry][] and where `<checksum>` options are constrained by targeted output-length.

 While the above describes a given keypair as generating many addresses per network, a 47-character multiaddress is the default expression, unique per chain.
 Note that a single private key will thus produce different multiaddresses on each chain where it is used, so de-duplicating Polkadot accounts in a multi-chain context may require implementing full support for advanced SS58 functions.

 As the default multi-address was used to express individual addresses in CAIP-10, other possible expressions are out of scope of this specification.
 Similarly, recovery of chain ID from account type or validation of addresses using the included checksum are out of scope, although both are specified in [SS58][].

 ## Syntax

-As the default/standard expression of an address in Polkadot is a 47-character base58 string, the following regular expression can be used for validating
+As the default/standard expression of an address in Polkadot is a 47-character base58 string, the following regular expression can be used for validating addresses:
-addresses:

 ```
 [1-9A-HJ-NP-Za-km-z]{47}